Tsunghao-C/Common-Course/philosophers/README.md

 1. Parallelism is always more efficient than concurrency.
 Should try to make each thread as independent as possible.
 2. If concurrency if inevitable, always try to minimized the degree of concurrency.

+### Semaphore

+1. Semaphores is a library that can create a semaphore object which is initialized with a number (sem_int).
+2. Combined with the use of sem_wait and sem_post, it can work like a lock as mutex:
+    a. sem_wait: if num == 0 then wait, else decrement the sem_int and continue.
+    b. sem_post: increment the sem_int and continue.

+#### Difference between Semaphore and MUTEX

+1. MUTEX is expected to **lock and unlock within a same thread**.
+Otherwise, the behaviour is undefined.
+2. Semaphore is index based using a semaphore object.
+It can lock (sem_wait) and unlock (sem_post) in different threads.
+3. MUTEX can be considered as a kind of **binary semaphore** that should be used in pair in a thread.
+Semaphore is more general in dealing with concurrency tasks.